flags/Reactor-3/docs/roadmap.md

 --------------
 First in a series of fixes.
 All of the logic that decides when combat is entered needs to be scrapped.

+Proposing: is_safe()
+	This function checks a variety of ALife memories and values to determine if they are safe.
+	It would replace the majority (all?) of the calls to individual calculate_safety() functions.
+	In addition, we can have this run once at the start of the tick.

 State Overrides